Trump wary of halting Saudi weapons sales over missing journalist

 Global pressure mounted on Saudi Arabia.
 British billionaire Richard Branson said his Virgin Group would suspend its discussions with Saudi Arabia’s Public Investment Fund over a planned $1 billion investment in the group’s space ventures, while a number of media companies pulled out a planned Saudi investment conference.

 The New York Times said it would no longer be a sponsor of the Future Investment Initiative conference in Riyadh.
 Economist Editor-In-Chief Zanny Minton Beddoes and CNBC anchor and New York Times journalist Andrew Ross Sorkin both decided they would no longer attend.

-[L2N1WR1ZD]
+U.S. technology investor Steve Case said he was putting his plans to speak at the conference and attend a separate meeting on a Saudi tourism project on hold “pending further information” on Khashoggi.

 In an interview with Fox News, Trump said the United States was working with Turkey and Saudi Arabia, adding, “We have investigators over there.”